Low Gain Avalanche Detectors for the HADES reaction time (T$_0$) detector upgrade: Outlook

 \section{Outlook}

 We presented results obtained with a prototype T$_0$ telescope for the HADES experiment based on the single-sided LGAD strip sensors.
-The setup included the readout system utilizing NINO leading-edge discriminator.
+The setup included the readout system utilizing NINO leading-edge discriminators and a TDC system employing the FPGA-TDC concept.
 The time precision reaching 47~ps has been demonstrated, which is an excellent result for a system using leading edge technology.

 The LGAD prototype sensors used in this test have a low fill factor of about 50\%.
 Another drawback is the total thickness of a single sensor, which is 570~$\mu$m.
 In order to improve the detection capabilities of the LGAD sensors and reduce the amount of material, a dedicated fabrication campaign is planned at FBK in 2020.
 Sensors with different strip geometries with a no-gain-region of 30~$\mu$m will be manufactured.
 In addition, it is foreseen to apply a thinning process to obtain sensors with a total thickness of about 200 $-$ 250~$\mu$m.
 Such a thickness is essential to minimize the effect of multiple scattering of beam particles in the sensor itself.
 The T$_0$ detector mounted in front of the target in the HADES experiment will produce secondary particles and influence the beam focus.
 Thus the total thickness of the active part of the two sensor layers, X and Y, should be below~500 $\mu$m to ensure proper focusing of the proton beam.
 Although the tests were carried out without active cooling, for the final system we anticipate the use of cooling based on Peltier elements.
-A specially designed PCB (see Fig.~\ref{fig_pcb_96_channels}) will ensure the transistor working temperature below 20 degrees and thus also lowering the temperature of the sensor itself.
-The PCB will also host 94 amplifiers designed to work with the LGAD sensors.
-It will be attached to two vacuum feed-through boards assuring the proper sensor alignment and electrical connection to the DAQ system.
-Additionally, in this design, the signal shaping has been optimized, accelerating a baseline return.
-The result of the simulation is shown in Fig.~\ref{fig_sim_outlook}.
+A specially designed PCB will ensure the transistor working temperature below 20 degrees and thus also lowering the temperature of the sensors itself.
+The main PCB of the planned system hosts 94 amplifiers designed to work with two LGAD sensors with sizes up to 2.0~cm~x~2.2~cm.
+To realize larger size systems with sizes above several cm$^2$ an application-specific integrated circuit (ASIC) combined with LGADs will be of great importance and is planned in the near future.